raj-0508/HTML-CSS-PROJECT-13/README.md

 # HTML-CSS-PROJECT-13

-Project: Responsive Website with flexbox and media queries
+Project: Responsive Website with flexbox and media queries.

 In this project, we uses flexbox and media queries to create a responsive website that adapts to different screen sizes and devices.